Jessicavazm/t1a1-workbook/README.md

 Some of the jobs in a development company are:

 - Front-End Developer: Developers that work on the user interface side, their work-stack include HTML, CSS and JavaScript.
+They use work frames tools, draw.io to help them with design, they are responsible for responsiveness designs: designs that works and functions in any screen size.

-- Back-End Developer: Developers that work on the server-side, their work-stack include programming language such as Python, Ruby or Java.
+- Back-End Developer: Developers that work on the server-side, they ensure the server runs properly and smoothly.
+Their work-stack include programming language such as Python, Ruby or Java.

-- Fullstack Developer: Developers that work on both sides, front and back end.
+- Fullstack Developer: Developers that work on both sides, front and back end combination of both skills.

-- UI/UX Designers: They design the user interface.
+- UI/UX Designers: They design the user interface, their job is to create an interface that it's pleasant to use.

-- Graphic designer: Creates logos, icons and any other visual content for the application.
+- Graphic designer: They create logos, icons and any other visual content for the application.

 - Project Manager: Manages the team, ensure delivery, oversees the project.